In vitro fertilisation: Industry corruption

-IVF over age 40
+Older patients

-All pregnancies can be risky, but there are greater risk for women who are older and are over the age of 40.
-The older the woman the riskier the pregnancy.
-As women get older, they are more likely to develop conditions such as gestational diabetes and pre-eclampsia.
-If older women do conceive over the age of 40, their offspring may be of lower birth weight, and more likely to requires intensive care.
+All pregnancies can be risky, but there are greater risk for mothers who are older and are over the age of 40.
+As people get older, they are more likely to develop conditions such as gestational diabetes and pre-eclampsia.
+If the mother does conceive over the age of 40, their offspring may be of lower birth weight, and more likely to requires intensive care.
 Because of this, the increased risk is a sufficient cause for concern.
-The high incidence of caesarean in older mothers is commonly regarded as a risk.
+The high incidence of caesarean in older patients is commonly regarded as a risk.

-Though there are some risk with older pregnancies, there are some benefits associated with caesareans.
-A study has shown that births over 40 have a lower rate of birth trauma due to increased delivery by caesarean.
-Though caesarean is seen to benefit mothers over 40, there are still many risk factors to consider.
-Caesarean section may be a risk in the same way that gestational diabetes is.

-Women conceiving at 40 have a greater risk of gestational hypertension and premature birth.
+Those conceiving at 40 have a greater risk of gestational hypertension and premature birth.
 The offspring is at risk when being born from older mothers, and the risks associated with being conceived through IVF.